 Hand and Wrist Surgery

-As many as seven out of ten people with rheumatoid arthritis (RA) develop problems with the joints, bones, and other structures in their hands or wrist at some point in the course of the disease.
-These problems can be painful and cause significant disability, often affecting the individual’s ability to function independently and productively.
+As many as 7 out of 10 people with rheumatoid arthritis (RA) develop problems with the joints, bones, and other structures in their hands or wrist at some point in the course of the disease.
+These problems can be painful and cause significant disability, often affecting your ability to function independently and productively.
 Because of the prominence and visibility of the hands, fingers, and wrists, such RA-related deformities can also be stigmatizing.1

 Main types of hand and wrist surgery